intrigus/docs.jtransc.com/about/index.md

 [jtransc-media](/libraries/jtransc-media) - Which provides a very simple and portable high-level API for multimedia [gdx-backend-jtransc](/libraries/jtransc-media) - Which provides a gdx-compatible backend so any gdx project will be able to work (still some rough edges)

+## How does it work internally?

+* It locates all the required dependencies (specifying dependencies, using maven or intelliJ)
+* It includes jtransc-rt-core and jtransc-rt which is a java-6-like rt with some of their methods marked as natives
+* Other dependencies than the RT are included without modifications
+* It uses ASM to generate a class-method-statement-expression AST
+  * That AST is easily serializable
+  * That AST allows feature stripping
+* Your target language don't support gotos?
+It will generate an AST without gotos.
+Just plain if/while/switch...
+* It generates your target source code, replacing some classes like String, ArrayList and so on, to make them fast in your target * language.
+* It joins or compiles that code into your final runnable program
+* Eventually that intermediate AST will be able to be generated or consumed.
+So others could generate that without JVM and others could generate other targets from that AST directly without all the complexities of stack-based IRs.